-The Gastroenterology Department at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern) has experience in diagnosing and treating the wide range of cancers impacting the digestive system.
+The Gastroenterology Department at Cancer Treatment Centers of America® (CTCA) in Philadelphia has experience in diagnosing and treating the wide range of cancers impacting the digestive system.
 This team of gastroenterologists is dedicated to the whole-patient care model central to the CTCA® mission.
 They coordinate with other members of the patient’s care team to craft a personalized treatment plan designed to attack the cancer and improve the patient’s quality of life.

-Dr. Raman Battish, Medical Director of Gastroenterology at Eastern, uses advanced technologies and minimally invasive procedures to examine the GI tract.
+Dr. Raman Battish, Medical Director of Gastroenterology at CTCA in Philadelphia, uses advanced technologies and minimally invasive procedures to examine the GI tract.
 He and his staff work with patients with cancer of the stomach, small intestine, esophagus, pancreas, liver or gallbladder.
-The gastroenterologists at Eastern, located in Philadelphia, Pennsylvania, are also trained to treat metastatic lung and breast cancer patients whose disease has spread to the digestive system.
+The gastroenterologists at our Philadelphia hospital are also trained to treat metastatic lung and breast cancer patients whose disease has spread to the digestive system.